Frank Schultze / Diakonie Katastrophenhilfe

 Russia launched an unprovoked attack on Ukraine in February 2022.
-As a result, more than 6 million refugees have fled the country in search of safety.
-The majority are women and children who are in need of protection and support.
+As a result, more than 7.5 million refugees have fled the country in search of safety.
+The majority are women and children in need of protection and support.

 The conflict has continued to escalate, and Russian forces have targeted Ukrainians indiscriminately.
 This has caused thousands of civilian casualties and decimated key infrastructure.
 Many of the families who have escaped to neighboring countries have arrived with only the clothes on their backs.
 The Ukrainian economy has also plummeted, leaving these refugees with little or no financial security.